-You have to scroll up and down to see the entire result.
+If you scroll right you can see that see that the column of the result is quite wide.
 This is because the extractVarchar function always returns a 4000-characters long string.
 To avoid this we can use the function substr.
 This function takes a string and returns a sub-string of a specified length.
 Here is the same SQL statement as before, but with the substr function: